Commonplace is a blog about better business and career decision making.

 Dealing with Uncertainty

 At the start of the 2020 pandemic I realised that forecasting the near future was too difficult, and began investigating the idea of fast adaptation under uncertainty.
-This is the results of that investigation.
+These are the results of that investigation.

 There is No Normal — There is only what is happening now.

-A comprehensive summary of The Good Judgment Project, and what it tells us about our ability to forecast the future.
+A comprehensive summary of The Good Judgment Project, and what it tells us about our ability to predict the future.

 The Forecasting Series [Series] — Everything we know about the limits of human forecasting.